bhulston/Language-Classification-of-Audio/README.md

 # Language-Classification-of-Audio
 Classifying the language spoken in audio clips of native speakers using audio augmentation techniques and Convolutional Neural Networks.
 MP3 files are scraped from audio-lingua, and saved onto AWS.
-Because the audio files are

 # Project Outline
 1. Web Crawler